 Below is a brief overview of how to make this fudgy brownie bread.
 For the full printable recipe, which can be made using US customary or metric measurements, visit the recipe card below.

 Step 1.
 Combine the dry ingredients.
-In a medium bowl, whisk together the all-purpose flour, dutch process cocoa powder, baking soda, and salt (Images 1 and 2).
+In a medium bowl, whisk together the all-purpose flour, dutch process cocoa powder, baking soda, and salt.

-Mixing eggs and granulated sugar together in a large glass bowl on a white quartz background.
+Beating eggs and sugar together in a stainless steel mixing bowl on a white marbled background.

 Step 2.
-Mix the eggs and sugar together.
-In a separate large mixing bowl, using your hand mixer (or stand mixer), beat together the eggs and granulated sugar on medium-high speed until light in color, fluffy, and almost doubled in size (Images 3 and 4).
+Beat the eggs and sugar together on medium-high speed using a hand mixer or stand mixer.
+Beat the mixture until light in color, fluffy, and almost doubled in size.
 This takes roughly 4-4 1/2 minutes.

 Step 3.
 Add in the remaining ingredients.
-Add in the slightly cooled melted chocolate, whole milk, and vanilla extract, mixing until combined (Images 5 and 6).
-Fold in the dry ingredients to the wet ingredients with a spatula, then add in the melted butter (Images 7 and 8).
+Add in the slightly cooled melted chocolate, whole milk, and vanilla extract, mixing until combined.

-Unbaked brownie bread batter added to a blue metal loaf tin then baked on a white quartz background.
+Prebaked brownie bread in a blue metal loaf tin on a white marbled background.

 Recipe FAQs